 It is the policy of the Apollo Career Center that at no time shall a student use a cell phone, or other technological communication device that may disrupt the learning environment or hinder the conduct of organizational business.
 Ringtones, notifications, and other audible sounds must be turned off while on campus.
 Students are not to engage in texting or other social communications while participating in the academic classroom or laboratory learning environment.
 Course instructors will determine whether a student's behavior is disruptive to the learning environment.
 Cell phones MUST BE turned off and put away during times of testing and test review.
-Use of such devices in the clinical setting must meet that institution's policy.
+Use of such devices in the clinical setting must meet that institution's policy Students are not permitted to record and/or video any parts or portions of the program or class without expressed consent of the instructor and without giving proper identification and credit to the instructor if consent is given.
+In which case, a recording agreement shall be signed.